FAIMS/faims3-data-model/Notes.md

   is an instance of Blob.
 Blob isn't there in node by default so we will need a better test that will work on both browser and node.
 Initially just having that fn return false to get the tests to run

+* the exported interface 'option' could do with a better name!

+* data_storage/validation.ts is about form validation and relies on getting the uiSpec for a notebook via modules not included here.
+Remove it from here for now but consider pulling all of the metadata manipulation code into here at some later time